Skip to Content

 “I can’t imagine how much he must have suffered,” my friend, the philosopher of law, reflected.
 “Yes,” Sister Mary replied, “But look at the fruit of his suffering.”

 The private haunting kept becoming public.
-Newman, after all, has many friends.
-During my last weekend in Britain, I travelled with two readers from the Lynton Newman group to Birmingham for the WeBelieve Festival of Catholic Life.
-We stopped at Rednal to pray at Newman’s grave, then went on to St. Mary’s Oscott, where he lived briefly before studying for ordination in Rome, and where he returned a decade later to preach “The Second Spring.”
-A week later, Pope Leo XIV gave his approval for Newman to be named a Universal Doctor of the Church.
+On my last weekend in Britain, I traveled with two readers to Birmingham for the WeBelieve Festival of Catholic Life.
+We stopped at Rednal to pray at Newman’s grave, then went on to St Mary’s Oscott, where he lived briefly before studying for ordination in Rome, and where he returned a decade later to preach “The Second Spring.”
+A week after our visit, Pope Leo XIV gave his approval for Newman to be named a Universal Doctor of the Church.

-We have all, it seems, fallen under his influence.
-Now an ocean away, I still think often of the Oriel antechapel, where a pane sings “Praise to the holiest,” and of Littlemore’s kitchen door opening through the old fireplace.
+We have all, it seems, fallen under his spell.
+I think of the antechapel, where a pane sings “praise to the holiest,” and of Littlemore’s kitchen door opening through the old fireplace.
 I think of the Oratory desk ringed with faces, the motto over the altar.
-To be haunted by Newman is to be taught to read again: not just pages but rooms, roads, objects, buildings, hearts, perhaps especially one’s own—to awaken to the presence of an abiding friend, who as yet remains invisible, “till the day break, and the shadows flee away.”
+To be haunted by Newman is to be taught to read again: not just pages but rooms, roads, objects, buildings, hearts, perhaps especially one’s own, “till the day break, and the shadows flee away.”

 The Lamp is published by the Three Societies Foundation, a nonprofit organization based in Three Rivers, Michigan, in partnership with The Institute for Human Ecology at The Catholic University of America.
 Views expressed are those of the authors and do not necessarily reflect the views of The Institute for Human Ecology or The Catholic University of America or of its officers, directors, editors, members, or staff.